RahulBRB/SORTING---I/README.md

 # SORTING---I
-Contain 3 different types of sorting and how to perform them.
+Contain different types of sorting methods that are important, and how to perform them.